 An outdated operating system can cause many issues in the smooth running of a computer.
-If your PC lacks a significant update that is ready to be installed, your computer won’t sleep in Windows 10, not to mention that it will also invite a dozen other problems.
+In fact, when Windows time is wrong, updating the system might help.
+Similarly, if your PC lacks a significant update that is ready to be installed, your computer won’t sleep in Windows 10, not to mention that it will also invite a dozen other problems.

 Updating the Windows operating system is a simple process.
 Open the Settings window from the Start menu and click on Update & Security.

 Then, click on the Check for updates option in the right pane.
 If there are any updates available, Windows will start them automatically.

 Once the update completes, check if the sleep mode works on your PC.

 3. Remove Peripheral Devices

 Externally connected hardware can also be a reason why your computer won’t go to sleep.
 By removing them, you can check if it solves the issue.

 Essential components like the keyboard and mouse don’t usually cause problems.
 However, if you have connected a webcam, printer, scanner, or an external DVD drive, you can disconnect them to see if sleep mode starts working.